maciej-siciarski/MySQL_Workbench_Project/README.md

 The management requests a report showing whether all employees have placed orders.
 The report should include the order date, the employee's last name, and their job position.
 How many employees did not place orders?

+      CREATE VIEW EmployeesOrders AS
       SELECT last_name, job_title, order_date
       FROM orders
       RIGHT JOIN employees
       ON orders.employee_id = employees.id;

+      CREATE VIEW LackOfOrders AS
       SELECT COUNT(*) as "Number of employees who did not place orders" FROM orders
       RIGHT JOIN employees